Ahead of elections, Mexicans say they want change, a stop to violence

 Bravo Regidor thinks Meade will not win because he belongs to the same party as the country's current president, Enrique Peña Nieto.

-“One of the reasons people want to remove the PRI from power is how the Trump Administration has been handled by President Nieto,” said Juan Gómez-Cruces, 35, who lives in Atlanta, Georgia.
+“One of the reasons people want to remove the PRI from power is how the Trump administration has been handled by President Nieto,” said Juan Gómez-Cruces, 35, who lives in Atlanta.
 Mexicans in the U.S. could register to participate in their home country's election.

 Gómez-Cruces says he remembers Nieto inviting Trump to Mexico when he was still a candidate.
 “It was embarrassing,” said Gomez, “and now after what’s happened with immigration, the separation of children, people don’t think Nieto is strong with Trump.”